-Elimination and cut-elimination.
-Part of the content of a proof net is the identification of different occurrences of the same formula in a proof.
-Taking this seriously, we define a ring \( R_{\pi} \) associated to a proof net which is the quotient of a polynomial ring \( P_{\pi} \).
-The indeterminants of \( P_{\pi} \) come from the (atomic axioms of the) formulas in \( \pi \), and the kernel \( I_{\pi} \) of the quotient map \( P_{\pi} \longrightarrow R_{\pi} \) comes from the links of \( \pi \).
-If there exists a multi-step reduction of a proof \( \gamma: \pi \longrightarrow \pi' \) to a normal form \( \pi' \) then the generators of the ideals \( I_{\pi}, I_{\pi'} \) are related to one another via the Buchberger Algorithm, a pre-existing algorithm used to calculate Gröbner bases from generating sets.
-In the case where \( \pi' \) is not normal, the reduction can still be related to the Buchberger Algorithm, but with a small adaptation made.
-In fact, this altered version of the Buchberger Algorithm is more naturally expressed as a new algorithm which we present in this paper, the so called Falling Roofs algorithm.
+If there exists a multi-step reduction of a proof \( \gamma: \pi \longrightarrow \pi' \) to a normal form \( \pi' \), then the generators of the ideals \( I_{\pi} \) and \( I_{\pi'} \) are related to one another via the Buchberger Algorithm, a pre-existing algorithm used to calculate Gröbner bases from generating sets.
+In cases where \( \pi' \) is not normal, the reduction can still be related to the Buchberger Algorithm, but with a small adaptation.
+This modified version of the Buchberger Algorithm is more naturally expressed as a new algorithm, which we introduce in this paper: the so-called Falling Roofs algorithm.

-The internal logic and topoi.
-Topoi are often described as “generalised theories of sets”, but are they?
-This description is often given to topoi due to the similarities of the internal logic with ZF set theory.
-However, there are important differences, which extend further than just the fact that the internal language of a topos is an intuitionistic logic (and ZF classical).
-Even in Boolean topoi, where the law of exluded middle holds, still there is the following difference between the theories: the existence of the union of an arbitrary collection of sets is an axiom of ZF, and the product is intrinsically defined, but in the internal language this is reverseed; there is a product type constructor, and the union of two subobjects only makes sense in the context of a common parent object.
-This difference is not visible in ZF set theory during usual mathematical discorse, but when importing the usual set theoretic definitions of mathematical objects into the internal language, this distinction becomes significant.
-How these hurdles arrise and how they are solved is the content of this document.
+Topoi are often described as “generalized theories of sets,” but are they?
+This description is frequently attributed to topoi due to the similarities between their internal logic and ZF set theory.
+However, there are important differences that extend beyond the fact that the internal language of a topos is intuitionistic logic, while ZF set theory is classical.
+Even in Boolean topoi, where the law of excluded middle holds, there remains a critical distinction between the theories: the existence of the union of an arbitrary collection of sets is an axiom in ZF, and the product is intrinsically defined.
+However, in the internal language of a topos, this relationship is reversed; there is a product type constructor, while the union of two subobjects only makes sense in the context of a common parent object.

-2017: A proof tree constructor for the Linear Lambda Calculus.
-The λ-lambda calculus is a syntactic system designed with Girard's linear logic in sight.
-The idea is simple: since the Curry-Howard correspondence holds between intuitionistic natural deduction and the simply typed λ-calculus, and since the intuitionistic sequent calculus embeds into the linear logic sequent calculus, one may conjecture the existence of a "linear λ-calculus".
-Such a system has been designed, and the content of this document is a passer which takes as input a term in the linear λ-calculus and provides html code which displays the (necessarily unique) term-constructing tree corresponding to this term.
-For example, the term \( \lambda q \lambda p. \texttt{copy } q \texttt{ as } r, s \texttt{ in } \lambda z. \texttt{derelict}(p)(\texttt{derelict}(s)(\texttt{derelict}(r)z)) \) has the following diagram associated to it.
+The λ-calculus is a syntactic system designed with Girard's linear logic in mind.
+The concept is straightforward: since the Curry-Howard correspondence connects intuitionistic natural deduction with the simply typed λ-calculus, and the intuitionistic sequent calculus embeds into the linear logic sequent calculus, one might conjecture the existence of a "linear λ-calculus."
+Such a system has been constructed, and the content of this document describes a parser that takes a term in the linear λ-calculus as input and generates HTML code displaying the (necessarily unique) term-constructing tree corresponding to the term.

 Notes